Skip to Content

 The Kids Want the Puppies

 Giving birth isn’t a pretty sight.
-It commonly happens in the middle of the night and the kids may be scared at the sounds the bitch makes when in labor.
-You can get DVDs and books that show children what it’s like to give birth, without having to spend a fortune in both money and time and care for a real litter.
+It commonly happens in the middle of the night, and the kids may be scared at the sounds the bitch makes when in labor.
+You can get DVDs and books showing children what it’s like to give birth without spending a fortune in money and time and caring for a real litter.

 I Want Another Pomeranian Identical to My Pomeranian